Tracie "The Bug Lady" invites you on an

 collected in Costa Rica until 1967 and until recently was only

 thought to exist in the southern Pacific region of the country.
+They are,

 however, also found on the southern Caribbean Slopes of Costa Rica.

-more than a decade of guiding the Night Tour, nearly every night, we
+nearly two decades of guiding the Night Tour, nearly every night, we

-have only seen two Gliding Leaf Frogs.
+have only seen a handful Gliding Leaf Frogs.